 Ingredients Needed for Huckleberry Syrup

-You only need 3 ingredients for this homemade simple syrup: huckleberries, plain white sugar, and water!
-Ensure the huckleberries have been rinsed thoroughly and any stems or leaves have been removed.
+- Fresh Huckleberries - Ensure the huckleberries have been rinsed thoroughly and any stems or leaves have been removed.
+You could use frozen berries if you can find them.

 Where to Find Huckleberries